 - Improper diet/nutrition

 While your cat may not seem bothered by their hair loss, it can be a sign of a deeper skin problem at play, so it’s always important to pay attention.

 As you can see from the above list, it’s often difficult to tie a cat’s skin condition to the direct cause.
 As you know, your cat may be good at hiding its discomfort, so be sure to keep a lookout for any skin conditions.
 Once you notice one, observe whether your cat is constantly scratching, biting, or grooming himself so you can share the appropriate information with your vet.

 With many common cat skin issues, it’s simply a matter of soothing your pet’s rash or immediate symptoms.
-Try a topical treatment or medicated shampoo, and be sure to consult with a professional to make sure you nip any bigger issues in the bud.
+At Vetericyn, we recommend Trying a topical treatment or medicated shampoo, and be sure to consult with a professional to make sure you nip any bigger issues in the bud.